Moicraphy/qupath-extension-biop-omero/README.md

 The output will be under `build/libs`.
 You can drag the jar file on top of QuPath to install the extension.

-## Documentation
-You can find all the documentation on how to use this extension on our [wiki page](https://wiki-biop.epfl.ch/en/Image_Storage/OMERO/OmeroQuPath).